overlaylink

 I jokingly asked my agent after the party, “Did we get it?
 Did we get the deal?”
 He laughed and said, “No, we have to make a formal pitch, but the barstool poetry slam was a good start."

-A few months later, I got the call that not only would we get a great publishing deal with one of the oldest publishing houses in the country, but that my best friend would be the illustrator.
+A few months later, I got the call that not only would we get a great publishing deal with a new imprint owned by one of the oldest book distributors and library services providers in the country, but that my best friend would be the illustrator.

 "With a French 75’s worth of liquid courage, I walked up to the editor and asked if I could slam-poetry-style perform my poem for her.
 She agreed, and the rest is publishing history."